raghavdhingra/Fetching-Data/local fetch/readme.md

-This is app to fetch data from a local API and display it in console....
+This is app to fetch data from a local API and display it in console....<br>
 Rest the displaying of data is same as that of the parent file